benradstone/wandisco-documentation-ldm/docs/installation.md

   * Hadoop client libraries must be installed on the Linux host.
   * Ability to authenticate as the [HDFS superuser](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) (for example: `hdfs`).
   * If Kerberos is enabled on your Hadoop cluster, a valid keytab containing a suitable principal for the HDFS superuser must be available on the Linux host.

-#### HiveMigrator Prerequisites

-If you want to use the HiveMigrator component for LiveData Migrator, ensure the following prerequisites are met:
+* If migrating metadata to or from [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/Home):
   * The Hive service must be present on the cluster.
   * SSH/CLI access to the cluster.
-* If Kerberos is enabled on the cluster, access to the Hive service keytab and principal.
+  * If Kerberos is enabled on your Hadoop cluster, a valid keytab containing a suitable principal for the Hive service user must be available.
+The host for the keytab will depend on whether you deploy locally, remotely, or both (see the [`hive agent add hive`](./command-reference.md#hive-agent-add-hive) section for more information).

 ### Machine specification